Meta-optimization/L2L/doc/intro.rst

 * See :class:`~.FunctionGeneratorOptimizee` for an example of an `Optimizee` (based on simple function minimization).
 * See :class:`~.SimulatedAnnealingOptimizer` for an example of an implementation of simulated annealing `Optimizer`.
+* See :class:`~.HybridCommunityOptimizee` or :class:`~.ClusteringOptimizee`
+for an example of an implementation for a quantum annealing based optimizee.
 * See :ref:`l2l-experiments` for an example implementation of an L2L experiment with an arbitrary `Optimizee` and `Optimizer`.